devnalwa/csc207-soundsofsorting/README.md

 Compilation Instruction:

-Please open up this README.md file since the git doesn't display the (star) symbol correctly!
+Please open up this README.md file using "edit this file" otherwise the git doesn't display the (star) symbol correctly!

 on the terminal: